HayoungKim27/River_flow_prediction/README.md

 Welcome to the 'River_flow_prediction' repository!

-Event: Kaggle competition for the course Predictive Modeling
+Event: Kaggle competition for the course Predictive Modeling <br />
-Participant: All MSc Bioinformatics Students of the Ghent University
+Participant: All MSc Bioinformatics Students of the Ghent University <br />
 Date: Apr 19, 2021

 River flow prediction is essential in many applications of water resources planning and management.